• Santé et bien-être

 I- What are the benefits of good hydration?

 Two-thirds of the body is composed of water.
-This means that for a weight of about 70 kilos, the human body contains about 46 liters of water.
-Nearly 70% of the water is contained in the cells, 20% in the space surrounding the cells and a little less than 10% in the bloodstream.
-Water is essential for maintaining the health of the body.
+This means that for a weight of approximately 70 kilograms, the human body contains about 46 liters of water.
+Nearly 70% of the water is contained within the cells, 20% in the space surrounding the cells, and just under 10% in the bloodstream.
+Water is essential for maintaining the body's health.

-When the amount of water consumed matches the amount excreted, the body's water reserves are well balanced.
-If you are healthy and do not sweat excessively, you should drink at least 2 to 3 liters of fluids per day (about 8 glasses of water) to maintain your water balance and protect yourself from certain complications, such as the formation of kidney stones.
+When the amount of water consumed equals the amount excreted, the body's water reserves are well balanced.
+If you are healthy and do not sweat excessively, you should drink at least 2 to 3 liters of fluids per day (about 8 glasses of water) to maintain your fluid balance and protect yourself against certain complications, such as the formation of kidney stones.

-Moreover, water improves your concentration and memory.
+Furthermore, water improves concentration and memory.
 Indeed, thanks to water, the nervous system creates connections and improves our mental and cognitive abilities.
 Our brain can then work more efficiently and stimulate our memory and neurons.

-Drinking water helps flush out toxins and speed up cell renewal, which boosts blood circulation and good exchanges in the body.
-Poor exchanges and poor blood circulation are vectors of disease and promote the appearance of cellulite.
-Water helps prevent this!
+Drinking water helps to flush out toxins and accelerate cell renewal, which boosts blood circulation and healthy exchanges in the body.
+Poor circulation and poor blood flow are vectors of disease and promote the appearance of cellulite.
+Water helps to prevent this!

 II- What are the signs of dehydration?